Clinical Decision Support: Improving Access to Improve Patient Care

 BMJ Best Practice is a clinical decision support tool that works at the point-of-care.
 BMJ Best Practice offers continually updated, evidence-based and practical content to all healthcare professionals.
 It is accessible on any device - both online and offline via an app.

 In this short article, Professor Siang-Hiong Goh and Dr. Kieran Walsh discuss how clinical decision support can enable access to clinical knowledge that will improve patient care.

-Prof Siang-Hiong Goh, Senior Consultant Emergency Physician, Accident & Emergency Department, Director Medical Education, Changi General Hospital, Singapore & Dr. Kieran Walsh, Clinical Director, BMJ
+Authors: Prof Siang-Hiong Goh, Senior Consultant Emergency Physician, Accident & Emergency Department, Director Medical Education, Changi General Hospital, Singapore & Dr Kieran Walsh, Clinical Director, BMJ

 According to Sackett, and colleagues, “evidence-based medicine is the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients.”
 (1) The term evidence-based medicine was coined over twenty years ago but there is still some way to go before we can be sure that it is a part of everyday clinical practice and has a consistent and positive effect on patient care.
 There are a variety of reasons for this – from the misappropriation of the evidence-based “quality mark” by vested interests to an unmanageable volume of evidence.
 (2)